NGMunia/Campus-Network-topology/README.md

 Within the site's network architecture, BGP is implemented with a focus on non-transit site configuration for BGP NLRI.
 The design involves the propagation of only a default BGP route to the Campus network from the ISPs.
-BGP peering is formed between EGDGE routers and their connected ISPs
+BGP peering is formed between EDGE routers and their connected ISPs

 To optimize the distribution of BGP traffic and ensure load-sharing, egress traffic is directed to exit through the Edge-1 router, by use of HSRPv2.
 To enable **automatic fail-over**, HSRP is configured in conjunction with IP-SLA and object tracking to track reachability of 44.67.28.1/32